Battle of Golden Hill: Event

 On January 19, 1770, six weeks before the Boston Massacre, Isaac Sears and others tried to stop some soldiers from posting handbills at the Fly Market at the foot of Maiden Lane.
 Sears captured some of the soldiers and marched his captives towards the mayor's office, while the rest of the British soldiers ran to the barracks to sound the alarm.
 A crowd of townsfolk arrived along with a score of soldiers.
 The soldiers were surrounded and badly outnumbered.
 Fellow soldiers tried to rescue them but were ordered to their barracks.
 As they were being escorted to their barracks, they reached John Street between William Street and Pearl Street.
 This area was known as "Golden Hill", after a nearby wheat field.

 An officer then said, “Soldiers, draw your bayonets and cut your way through them."
 More soldiers arrived and a group of officers arrived to disperse the soldiers before the situation got completely out of hand.
 Several of the soldiers were badly bruised and one had a serious wound.
 Some of the townsfolk were wounded and according to some sources, there was one death, though this is disputed.

 Effects

-Although several people were wounded in the event, no one was killed.
+Although several people were wounded in the event, sources differ on whether any fatalities occurred.
+Historian Robert Middlekauff states that someone was killed while some primary sources indicate only wounded casualties.
 It also made Alexander McDougall famous in the area and later a general in the Continental Army.
 After the battle, the last Liberty Pole was raised on February 6, 1770.
 Though the event was not as famous as the Boston Massacre, it was remembered in 1898 with a plaque on the site of the battle, in current day Eden's Alley.
 However, the building was demolished and the plaque disappeared.